 The bilge of your boat can be accessed through the large door in the aft of the boat.

+In Sailfish Walk Around models the battery switches are also located in this door.
 This large door allows easy access too many of the boats components.
 You may also access it through the two access plates in the splash-well.